laurasandoval/lau-portfolio/_posts/transantiago-bot.md

     - "Laura Sandoval"
 ---

-## Background: The Chilean Ministry of Transport's Bot
+## Background: The Chilean Ministry of Transport's Official Bot

 Back in 2017, during the boom of Facebook Messenger and a year after Meta (then Facebook) announced [Bots for Messenger](https://developers.facebook.com/blog/post/2016/07/01/bots-for-messenger-updates/), the Chilean Ministry of Transport launched its own chatbot for Santiago's public transit bus network.
 The bot, called "Predictor Transantiago," was meant to help users navigate Transantiago (the city's public transit bus system at the time) by providing live bus ETAs.